-In addition, development proposals will be supported if they have had full regard to the following design principles, as appropriate:
+In addition, development proposals will be supported if they have had regard to the following design principles, as appropriate:

 - i.
-They do not obstruct or otherwise harm an important view, as shown on the Policies Map - ii.
-They do not include street lighting - iii.
-They retain the dark visual ambiance of the village via minimal external illumination - iv.
-They have regard to historic plot boundaries, hedgerows and enclosure walls - v.
-Proposals for new garages, outbuildings or tall garden walls must by subservient in scale and, whether of a traditional or modern design, should draw from the local palette of vernacular building materials - vi.
-The impacts on residential amenity of the construction arrangements are minimized by way of lorry movement, deliveries, working times, lighting and loss of vegetation - vii.
-They do not include installing pavements or kerbs to existing village lanes; - viii.
-Proposed parking arrangements should seek innovative solutions that do not necessitate large expanses of driveway nor the loss of vegetation along the highway but do not necessitate parking on village lanes - ix.
-The layout, orientation and massing of new houses on larger residential schemes must avoid an estate-style appearance by dividing the developable area into distinct parcels and by responding to the historic grain of the development in the village, including its road and footpath network and historic property boundaries - x.
-Shared surfaces are encouraged - xi.
-All new dwellings should be designed with access to superfast broadband infrastructure to enable home working - xii.
-They must use permeable surfaces on driveways and use sustainable drainage systems that can connect directly to an existing or new wet environment wherever possible - xiii.
-They will not require the culverting of existing ditches
+They do not include street lighting; - ii.
+They retain the dark visual ambiance of the village via minimal external illumination; - iii.
+They have regard to historic plot boundaries, hedgerows and enclosure walls; - iv.
+Proposals for new garages, outbuildings or tall garden walls must by subservient in scale and, whether of a traditional or modern design, should draw from the local palette of vernacular building materials; - v.
+The impacts on residential amenity of the construction arrangements are minimized by way of lorry movement, deliveries, working times, lighting and loss of vegetation wherever possible; - vi.
+They do not include installing pavements or kerbs to existing village lanes; - vii.
+Proposed parking arrangements should seek innovative solutions that do not necessitate large expanses of driveway nor the loss of vegetation along the highway but do not necessitate parking on village lanes; - viii.
+The layout, orientation and massing of new houses on larger residential schemes must avoid an estate-style appearance by dividing the developable area into distinct parcels and by responding to the historic grain of the development in the village, including its road and footpath network and historic property boundaries; - ix.
+They use permeable surfaces on driveways and use sustainable drainage systems that can connect directly to an existing or new wet environment wherever possible; and - x.
+They will not require the culverting of existing ditches.